Vangoule/Voxel/README.md

 Voxel Engine

-This project was made a long time ago, and renders a chunk of voxels like Minecraft.
+This project was made a long time ago (Around 2011!), and renders a chunk of voxels like Minecraft.